-If you want to identify and replace the outliers with a specific value, you can use binary series for a quick and efficient result.
+To identify and replace the outliers with a specific value, use binary series for a quick and efficient result.
 (W1 > 10.0) yields a series which is 1.0 wherever W1 is greater than 10.0, and 0.0 elsewhere.
 Multiply this by the desired replacement value:

 (W1 > 10.0) * -1.5